Development Lifecycle Trade-offs

 Cross-Domain Connections

-- System Architecture Trade-offs — org strategy decisions (single vs multi-org) multiply the deployment pipeline complexity
+- System Architecture Trade-offs: org strategy decisions (single vs multi-org) multiply deployment pipeline complexity

 Sources